Getting started with Shopify POS

 Figure out what hardware you need for your store before you order it.

 Find out where you can purchase your hardware (depending on what country you live in).
-If you live and run your business in the United States, then you can rent POS hardware from Shopify Hardware Rentals.

 Configure your in-store Wi-Fi network so that your hardware can connect to Shopify.